Amazon Elastic Transcoder FAQs

 Q: How much does Amazon Elastic Transcoder cost to use?

 Pricing for Amazon Elastic Transcoder is described here.
 Our pricing does not require any commitment or minimum volume of jobs.
-We also offer a free tier that enables you to explore the service and transcode up to up to 20 minutes of SD video or 10 minutes of HD video a month free of charge.
+We also offer a free tier that enables you to explore the service and transcode up to up to 20 minutes of audio-only output, 20 minutes of SD video output and 10 minutes of HD video output a month free of charge.
 To see terms and additional information on the free tier program, please visit the AWS Free Usage Tier page.

 Q: How are jobs charged?

 Transcoding jobs are charged according to the duration of the content.
 For example, media that lasts 60 minutes costs twice as much as media that lasts 30 minutes.
 High definition (HD) content costs twice as much as standard definition (SD).
+Audio-only output is priced lower than standard definition (SD) output.
 The minimum charge for a job is one minute.
 We do not charge for thumbnail generation, for API calls, or for Amazon S3 transfer within the same region.
+For more information, please refer to the Amazon Elastic Transcoder pricing page.

 Q: Do you charge for failed jobs?